• Skip to primary navigation

 What is the purpose of vinegar in Red Velvet Cake?

 Contrary to what you might read elsewhere, vinegar does not "tenderize" this cake.
 There is not enough acid to break down any gluten or anything like that in this batter.
-The original purpose for adding acidic ingredients was to lower the pH of the batter to maintain the reddish colour of the cocoa.
-This was before red food colouring was invented.
-The colour compounds in unalkalized cocoa stay red when the environment is acidic.
-Now, with the addition of food colouring, this is no longer the case.
-However it has become fundamental to the flavour of red velvet cake so it is a distinguishing taste factor.
+The original purpose for adding acidic ingredients was to lower the pH of the batter to maintain the reddish color of the cocoa.
+This was before red food coloring was invented.
+The color compounds in unalkalized cocoa stay red when the environment is acidic.
+Now, with the addition of food coloring, this is no longer the case.
+However it has become fundamental to the flavor of red velvet cake so it is a distinguishing taste factor.

 HOW TO STORE RED VELVET CAKE